Kiloutre/TKMovesets/README.md

 # Todo list:

+- Implement copy paste in forms
+- Move transition: change label as the move id changes
 - Move hitlevel: hexadecimal
 - Hint for each field label
 - For lists: detect that we aren't at the true beginning of the list (i - 1) and warn